SurajMandal14/portal-app/README.md

 -   These server actions are called directly from client components (React Server Components or client components using `await`).
 -   **Database:** MongoDB is used as the database.
 The connection logic is managed in `/src/lib/mongodb.ts`.
 Server actions interact with the database (CRUD operations) using the official MongoDB Node.js driver.
 -   **Data Validation:** Zod schemas are used within server actions (often imported from `/src/types/`) to validate incoming data before processing or database interaction.
--   **Authentication:** A basic email/password login system is implemented.
+-   **Authentication:** Login uses email (for staff) or admission number (for students) and password.
 User session data (name, role, email, IDs) is stored in `localStorage` after successful login via the `loginUser` server action.
 This data is then used by client-side components to determine user role and access permissions.
+Email login is case-sensitive.
 -   **AI Integration (Genkit):** The project is configured to use Genkit for AI functionalities (defined in `/src/ai/`).
 While not extensively used yet, this setup allows for future integration of LLMs for tasks like content generation, data analysis, or smart assistance.

 ## Frontend Setup & Flow